 The EU Exit Regulations also include a significant change to the separate UK Unregistered Design Right, which lasts for 10 years from first marketing and protects the shape of an article (but not surface decoration).
 Qualification for this right is by reference to the qualifying country of the designer or their employer, or the country of first marketing if done by a qualifying person.
 At present the qualifying countries are all EEA states, plus Hong Kong, New Zealand and UK dependent territories.
 Qualifying persons are designers (or their employers) who are citizens of (or incorporated in) or who are resident in (or have a substantial place of business in) these states.
 On exit day, the qualifying countries will narrow to the UK, Hong Kong, New Zealand and UK dependent territories; designers and their employers in the EEA will no longer qualify.

-At present, given the speed of registration of an RCD at the EUIPO, clients may not feel that it is absolutely necessary to dual file design applications in the UK and EU, particularly given that there will be a 9 month period to refile in the UK after exit day.
-It is however advisable where immediate enforcement of design rights in the UK is required.
-Once the date the new regulations will come into force is known, the position may change.
-We will provide further advice at that stage.
+At least in the first half of 2020, given the speed of registration of an RCD at the EUIPO, clients may not feel that it is absolutely necessary to dual file design applications in the EU and UK, particularly given that there will be a 9 month period to refile in the UK after exit day.
+It is however advisable where immediate enforcement of design rights is required.

-After exit day, it will, of course, become a necessity to file design applications in both the UK and EU, if protection is required in both jurisdictions.
+After exit day, it will, of course, become a necessity to file design applications in both the EU and UK, if protection is required in both jurisdictions.
 J A Kemp will be able to file in both given that we have offices in the UK and in Paris.

 Please contact your usual J A Kemp adviser if you have any general queries or would like to assess specific implications for your business.